Battle of Antioch (218): Aftermath

 After his defeat, Macrinus sent his son Diadumenian to Artabanus V of Parthia, while he himself returned to Antioch, proclaiming himself victorious over Elagabalus in battle.
-News of Macrinus' defeat spread and many civilians who had supported him were slain in the city and on the roads.
+News of Macrinus's defeat spread and many civilians who had supported him were slain in the city and on the roads.
 Macrinus shaved off his beard and hair to disguise himself as a member of the military police.
 Fleeing the city at night on horseback, he reached Cilicia with a few companions, masquerading as a military courier, and secured a carriage to drive to Eribolon, near Nicomedia.
 From there he set sail for Chalcedon.

 Macrinus travelled through Cappadocia, Galatia and Bithynia before arriving in Chalcedon.
 Here he was arrested, his guise revealed after he had sent requests for money.
 Men dispatched by Elagabalus apprehended Macrinus and brought him to Cappadocia.
 Diadumenian was captured elsewhere on his journey to Parthia, and killed by the centurion Cladius Pollio in Zeugma.
 French author Jean-Baptiste Crevier comments that Macrinus threw himself out of the carriage at Cappadocia after receiving the news of the death of his son, breaking his shoulder in the act.
 Macrinus was executed in Archelais in Cappadocia after attempting to escape; Dio mentions that the centurion Marcianus Taurus was responsible for his execution.
 Thus, the reign of Macrinus as emperor of Rome ended after nearly fourteen months.

 In the meantime, Elagabalus had entered Antioch and declared himself the new ruler of Rome in a message to the Roman Senate and people.
 Once again, as they had done with Macrinus, the Senate were forced to recognize Elagabalus as the new emperor.
-Elagabalus' claim was not uncontested, as several others made their own bids for the imperial purple.
+Elagabalus's claim was not uncontested, as several others made their own bids for the imperial purple.
 These included Verus, the commander of Legio III Gallica and Gellius Maximus, the commander of Legio IV Scythica.
-History professor and author Martijn Icks notes the irony of Verus' claim as his legion had been the first to proclaim Elagabalus as the rightful emperor of Rome.
+History professor and author Martijn Icks notes the irony of Verus's claim as his legion had been the first to proclaim Elagabalus as the rightful emperor of Rome.
 These rebellions were quashed and their instigators executed.
 By March 222 AD, Elagabalus was himself murdered by the Praetorian Guard, his body dumped in the river Tiber and his memory condemned by damnatio memoriae ordered by the senate.